-Odds ratios for each of the 30 comorbidity categories were obtained using proportional odds logistic regression models to predict exacerbation count, while adjusting for demographic variables (age, race/ethnicity, sex, financial class, body mass index, smoking history) [Table E3].
+Odds ratios for each of the 30 comorbidity categories were obtained using proportional odds logistic regression models to predict exacerbation count, while adjusting for demographic variables (age, race/ethnicity, sex, health insurance type, BMI, smoking history) [Table E3].
 Eight comorbidity categories with Benjamini-Hochberg corrected p-values <10-5 were used in an adjusted model, which included all six demographic variables.
 All comorbidities remained significant except congestive heart failure, so it was not included in the final model.

 NHANES data and analysis.
 The nhanesA R package was used to obtain data from six 2-year cycles of NHANES (2001 to 2012) E4.
 Subjects at least 20 years old and with asthma, based on affirmative responses to the questions “Has a doctor or other health professional ever told you that you have asthma?” and “Do you still have asthma?” were selected.
 Individuals were classified as having an asthma exacerbation based on an affirmative response to the question “During the past 12 months, have you had to visit an emergency room or urgent care center because of asthma?”
 Age, race/ethnicity, poverty-to-income ratio (PIR) (i.e. family income divided by poverty threshold), BMI, smoking status, comorbidities (i.e., affirmative response to having diseases asked in survey), and corticosteroid and respiratory agent prescription medications were captured using questionnaire and examination data.
 Race/ethnicity categories were those captured by NHANES: non-Hispanic white, non-Hispanic black, Mexican American, other Hispanic, or other race.
 PIR was classified into income at or below poverty line (≤1) or above poverty line (>1).
 BMI and smoking status were categorized as per the EHR-based data [Table 5].
 The R Survey package was used to perform logistic regression while accounting for the study’s sampling design E5.
 The final NHANES analysis was based on 2,071 individuals with complete data.
 Comorbidity categories with Benjamini-Hochberg corrected p-values below 0.05, as well as those selected for the EHR-based final model, were included in a final NHANES adjusted model.